Ways to Crochet Crochet Long-Limbed Amigurumi Keychains with Free Patterns

 If you have a sweet tooth, gift yourself this smiling, leggy cookie amigurumi.
 It is a square cookie with chain stitch limbs and crochet ball hands.

 I am in favour of the same square cookie, as it stands out from most designs and will let you learn to crochet a solid square by working in the rounds.
-However, below I have also linked to the free pattern for crocheting it as a classic round cookie.
+However, below I have also shared the free pattern for crocheting it as a classic round cookie.

 That one will also be easier, as most beginners know how to work in flat rounds.
 You can also crochet a chocolate chip cookie by adding embroidery chips.
 Kids can also play with it as an Assemlable Toy.